kevinliang43/Santorini_Game/Santorini/README.md

  * <b> Worker.java </b> : Class representing a Worker in a Santorini Game
  * <b> XBoard.java </b> : Class containing main method used to run and test xboard
  * <b> XRules.java </b> : Class containing main method used to run and test xrules
+ * <b> XStrategy.java </b> : Class containing main method used to run and test xstrategy

 <h3> Design </h3>